rackerlabs/docs-customer-service/api-docs/index.rst

 *Last updated:* |today|

-The Rackspace |product name| service enables management of customer information through an application programming interface (API).
+The Rackspace |product name| enables management of customer information through an application programming interface (API).

 This guide is intended to assist software developers who want to develop